cloudfoundry/go-cf-api/docs/docs/loadtests.md

 ```
 ##### CPU Load
 ![](/img/loadtests/v1/netdata/ng_overall_cpu.png)
-The CPU load is alot more spiky and even when the api responds with failures, not all resources are used.
+The CPU load is alot more spiky and even when the API responds with failures, not all resources are used.

 ###### Nginx Load
 ![](/img/loadtests/v1/netdata/ng_nginx_cpu.png)
-At high loads nginx consumes a full core which is still a lot less than haproxy did.
+At high loads nginx consumes a full core which is still a lot less than HAproxy did.

 ###### CloudController Load
 ![](/img/loadtests/v1/netdata/ng_ng_cpu.png)
-In this graph one can clearly see the real resource limitation beeing rubys single threaded limitation.
-Using a full core is the limit of a ruby process and once hit the api responds with failures or fails to answer reqeuests.
+In this graph it is clear that the real resource limitation is Ruby's single threaded interpreter.
+Using a full core is the limit of a single Ruby process and once hit the API responds with failures or fails to answer requests.

 ##### RAM Usage
 ![](/img/loadtests/v1/netdata/ng_ram.png)

 ##### TCP Connections
 ![](/img/loadtests/v1/netdata/ng_tcp_connections.png)

 ##### DB connections and transactions per second
 ![](/img/loadtests/v1/netdata/ng_db_transactions.png)
-On can observe the DB connection pool is scaled up never down again.
-Connections would get closed once they time out after an hour.
-At maximum we observed around 450 transactions/s on the database.
-While a more realisic peak load that is reached more constantly is around 300-350 requests/s.
+The DB connection pool is only ever scaled up and never down again.
+Connections would get closed once they time out after an hour but this was beyond the limit of these tests.
+At maximum we observed around 450 transactions/s on the database, whilst a more realisic peak load that is reached more consistently is around 300-350 requests/s.

 ### Summary

 Maximum requests per second on this test setup
 <table>